 Trenitalia, the Italian railway company, operates regional rail service from Rome to destinations throughout Lazio.
 This service operates until around 11 PM (depending on individual lines) and during peak service operates trains once every 15-30 minutes for trains serving the city center.
 Ticket prices depend on the length of the journey, but travel within the city of Rome on regional rail costs €1,50 for 100 minutes (ATAC tickets and passes are valid).
 These trains are sometimes denoted as FM (Ferrovia Metropolitana) but consult train staff to ensure the train is going where you need to go!
 For information and timetables, consult the English version of the website: www.trenitalia.it.
-Please note that even when using the English version of the site that you must still use the Italian names for cities/stations i.e., Venezia, not Venezia, not Wenezia, not we station, with all intercity and international service.
-Roma Tiburtina is the second main station, with many regional, intercity and international trains also stopping here.
+Please note that even when using the English version of the site that you must still use the Italian names for cities/stations i.e., Venezia, not Venice.